Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 If you apply before May 1st your first year fee will be $150, then go up to $195 the following year.

-The base Gold Delta SkyMiles Credit Card’s annual fee remains at $95 and also gets the improvement of no foreign transaction fees so there is some genuine enhancement there.
+The base Gold Delta SkyMiles Credit Card’s annual fee remains at $95 (waived the first year) and also gets the improvement of no foreign transaction fees so there is some genuine enhancement there.
 If you spend $4,000 a year abroad while on vacation you’ll save over $100 a year with the removal of these fees.

 But since both the Platinum and Gold Delta SkyMiles credit cards get the no foreign transaction fee benefit, the bar for justifying the higher annual fee of the Platinum level card has raised to $100 per year over the Gold level card.